erickorsi/polyglot-windows-installation/README.md

-# polyglot-windows-instalation
+# polyglot-windows-installation

-Step by step, explanation and automatic installation of the package "Polyglot" in any version of Python 3.
+Manual steps, explanation and automatic installation of the package "Polyglot" in any version of Python 3 on Windows.

 Repo structure in progress...